 In short, trashing your bad cards puts your good cards into your hand more often.
 So now that you understand the advantage of trashing cards, read on to learn which cards in the base set allow you to trash things.

 Chapel is, bar-none, the most powerful deck-thinning card in the game.
 Chapel lets you trash up to four cards in a single action, and as such, is the perfect card for any serious deck-thinning strategy.

 Chapel users should remember to buy Silver, lest you find yourself with not enough buying power once you've trashed all of your Copper.
 But if you want to get rid of your starting cards fast, Chapel is the best way to do it.
 The other cards will only let you trash things one at a time.

-Moneylender trashes a single Copper, and gives you $3.
+Moneylender trashes a single Copper and gives you $3.
 In effect, this gives you as much buying power as a Silver would have, but lets you get rid of a Copper from your deck at the same time.
-This helps you improve your average card value in two ways at once, by removing a lowly Copper from your Deck, and serving as a boost to your buying power to acquire a new powerful card.
+This helps you improve your average card value in two ways at once: by removing a lowly Copper from your Deck and by serving as a boost to your buying power to acquire a new powerful card.

 As with the Chapel, if you are lending all the Copper out of your deck, it is important to remember to buy some Silver (or Gold, if you can afford it) so your deck maintains buying power.

 Remodel allows you to trash any card and then gain a card worth up to $2 more than the card you trashed.
 This can be as simple as turning a Copper into a Cellar or as big as turning a Gold into a Province.